lsst/meas_astrom/doc/lsst.meas.astrom/tasks/lsst.meas.astrom.matchOptimisticB.matchOptimisticBContinued.MatchOptimisticBTask.rst

 ``MatchOptimisticBTask`` matches sources to reference objects.
 This is often done as a preliminary step to fitting an astrometric or photometric solution.

-Optimistic Pattern Matching is described in V. Tabur 2007, PASA, 24, 189-198 "Fast Algorithms for Matching CCD Images to a Stellar Catalogue"
+Optimistic Pattern Matching is described in [Tabur2007]_

-.. _lsst.meas.astrom.MatchOptimisticBTask-summary:
+.. _lsst.meas.astrom.matchOptimisticB.matchOptimisticBContinued.MatchOptimisticBTask-summary:

 Processing summary
 ==================